bedrock-stdhub/stdhub-docs/get-started.md

 Download plugin files and put them in `plugins` folder (if the folder does not exist, create one first).

-Plugins are distributed in the form of `mcaddon`.
-A `mcaddon` file is in fact a `zip` file of the following structure:
+Plugins are single files with extension `.stdplugin`.
+A `stdplugin` file is in fact a `zip` file of the following structure:
 ```
-|- foo.mcaddon
+|- foo.stdplugin
- |- foo_bp.mcpack
+ |- script.js
- |- foo_rp.mcpack
+ |- plugin.json
 ```
-In which two `mcpack`s are both `zip` files of certain structure.
-What bedrock-stdhub does is to unpack these plugin files to the world folder and automatically enable them.
+In which `script.js` contains all the logic of the plugin and `plugin.json` contains meta information of the plugin.
+What bedrock-stdhub does is to unpack these plugin files to the world folder and automatically generate behavior pack manifest.

 After everything is ready, execute bedrock-stdhub.